Intro to the Site Editor

 - Why don’t you need access to the Customizer anymore?

-How do we manage templates via the Site Editor?
-Templates are groups of blocks combined to create a design for a web page.
-Here you will notice there is a range of templates that come with your theme, built-in templates.
-For example, the page template that displays a single page, or the index template that displays posts or the 404 template that displays when no content is found.
-To modify a template, click on the template on the right or Edit at the top of your Template List View.
-And when you click on the plus icon next to templates, you will be able to add a variety of new templates, even a custom template that can be applied to any post or page.
+That brings us to our next topic, namely templates.
+Templates provide the structure for how your content is displayed.
+When you select templates, you will notice there’s a range of templates that come with your theme, built-in templates.
+For example, the page template that displays a single page, the index template that displays posts or the single post template that displays the layout of single posts.
+To modify a template, click on the template on the right or if you select the template, you can click on Edit at the top right of your template list view.
+When you click on the plus icon next to templates, you will be able to add a variety of new templates, even a custom template that can be applied to any post or page.
 Let’s open the page template to gain a better understanding of how a template works.

 I am an Instructional Designer for the WordPress open-source project sponsored by Automattic.
 I am a strong supporter of the open-source movement.
 I have a background in education and content development.
 I am a husband, father, dreamer and lifelong learner.